huntfx/MouseTracks/README.md

 # Mouse Tracks

 <i>Current Status: I've now got a full time job, so development on this has slowed.
-I still definitely plan to finish it, just have the GUI and [website](https://github.com/Peter92/FlaskWeb) to fully complete along with a few tweaks.</i>
+Since I have improved a lot since starting this, it's looking like the best idea would be to restart the project, and design it in a way where it's a lot more modular, I can hook it into a GUI, and have more efficient loading/saving of data files.
+I also plan on creating a [website](https://github.com/Peter92/FlaskWeb) to host the project.</i>

 Track and display mouse movements/clicks over time.
 Old movements will get faded so it can be left running indefinitely.